-CICA Handbook Section 1400, "General Standards on Financial Statement Presentation", has been amended to include requirements to assess and disclose an entity's ability to continue as a going concern.
+CICA Handbook Section 1400, "General Standards of Financial Statement Presentation", has been amended to include requirements to assess and disclose an entity's ability to continue as a going concern.
 The changes are effective for interim and annual financial statements beginning on or after January 1, 2008.
+The standard requires that management make an assessment of a company's ability to continue as a going concern and to use the going concern basis in the preparation of the financial statements unless management either intends to liquidate the company or to cease trading, or has no realistic alternative but to do so.
+When management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon a company's ability to continue as a going concern, those uncertainties should be disclosed.
 The company has performed an assessment and believes there to be no further impact on its consolidated financial statements due to this new standard.